ssebastianmag/hydrogen-wavefunctions/README.md

 These are mathematical functions that describe the wave-like behavior of either one electron or a pair of electrons in an atom.
-These functions can be used to determine the probability of finding an electron in any specific region around the atom's nucleus.
+These functions can be used to determine the probability of finding an electron in any specific region around the atom's nucleus; Their angular structure is carried by spherical harmonics and their radial structure by associated Laguerre polynomials.

 <br>